ZacharyB-lab/2510-Market.Starter/README.md

 ## Submission

-**Make a pull request** from your fork into the main branch of this starter repo.
-The title of your pull request should include your full name.
-Submit the link to your _pull request_.
+Submit the link to your github repo.